Singapore People's Party

-The Singapore People's Party (abbreviation: SPP) is a political party in Singapore.
+The Singapore People's Party (SPP) is a political party in Singapore.

 SPP was founded in 1994 by Sin Kek Tong who left the Singapore Democratic Party (SDP) with various SDP members after internal conflicts in SDP.
 The leadership was held by Sin until Chiam See Tong left SDP in December 1996 and Chiam assumed leadership.

 History

-1994 - 2000 : Formation
+1994–2000: Formation

 SPP was founded on 21 November 1994 by Sin Kek Tong, who led a pro-Chiam See Tong faction out of the Singapore Democratic Party (SDP).
 Over two years, Sin stood as the pro-tem leader until Chiam joined the party and assumed leadership in December 1996, at the time the Parliament was dissolved ahead of the 1997 general election.
 Chiam then became the party's first Member of Parliament (MP) when he won the constituency of Potong Pasir at the election, where he also did under the SDP banner.

-2001 - 2008 : As part of Singapore Democratic Alliance
+2001–2008: As part of Singapore Democratic Alliance

 In 2001, the SPP became a founding member of the Singapore Democratic Alliance (SDA), along with the National Solidarity Party (NSP), the Singapore Justice Party (SJP) and the Singapore Malay National Organisation (PKMS).
 Chiam became the founding Chairman of SDA, which aimed to provide a common grouping under which different opposition parties could stand as a political coalition in elections against the ruling People's Action Party (PAP).

 At the 2001 general election, Chiam was returned to Parliament as MP for Potong Pasir.
 Though Chiam was the only SDA member to win an elected seat in Parliament, he was joined in Parliament by SDA member Steve Chia (leader of the National Solidarity Party) who became a non-constituency MP after securing 34.6% of the votes in the constituency of Chua Chu Kang, which was the highest percentage of the vote secured by a losing opposition candidate at the election.
 The result made Chiam the de facto leader of the opposition in Parliament, as the SDA had two representatives (Chiam and Chia), whereas the only other opposition party represented in Parliament (the Workers' Party) had only one (Hougang MP Low Thia Khiang).

 At the 2006 general election, Chiam was again re-elected as MP for Potong Pasir.
 However, the SDA did not win any other seats.
 Though Chia increased his share of the vote in Chua Chu Kang to 39.63%, this was lower than the 43.9% gained by the Workers' Party in Aljunied GRC.
 The role of de facto leader of the opposition in Parliament therefore passed from Chiam to Low, the Workers' Party leader.